WahyuSR1F/WahyuSR1F/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and make project to solved of problem.\
-🎓 &nbsp;I'm currently studying Computer Science and Mathematics at the University of Massachusetts Amherst.\
+🎓 &nbsp;I'm currently studying Computer Science and Mathematics at the Banyuwangi polytecnic state.\
 🌱 &nbsp;I'm on track for learning more about backend developer, Artificial Intelligence, Systems Design, and Cloud Architecture.\
-✍️ &nbsp;In my free time, I pursue Graphic Design and Editor Video.\
+✍️ &nbsp;In my free time, I pursue Digital Draw and Editor Video.\
-💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
+💬 &nbsp;I am like discussion problem solving in IT, I will be a profesional programer to can make aplication, there can use everyone and can give enjoy end fast run.\
 ✉️ &nbsp;You can shoot me an email at sahri2827@gmail.com!
-I'll try to respond as soon as I can.\
+I'll try to respond as soon as I can.

 <img alt="Code With Me" src="https://raw.githubusercontent.com/WahyuSR1F/WahyuSR1F/main/img/47tj.gif" width='70' align="left"/>